 Low emission zones in Europe

 To improve the quality of the air, certain cities in Europe have low emission zones.
 This means that whether or not you are allowed to access these zones depends on the emission level of your vehicle.
+This is the case, for example, in a number of French agglomerations.
+Find out more about the low emission zones in France.

 These rules also apply to foreign travellers!